How much a typical promo video costs?

 On top of that they have to cover all their office expenses and rent.

-Even with all the added costs by charging $100K or more per ad they can make hefty profits on every project.
+Given all the added costs even charging $100K or more per ad some times they have trouble turning out a profit..

 This is about to change.
 It may take sometime for larger corporations with long lasting relationships to catch on.